Reliable-Information-Lab-HEVS/att_viz/paper.md

 ## Statement of Need

 With the recent advances in generative NLP, based on the transformers architecture, LLMs and LLM-based solutions are now deployed in a variety of domains.
-While the deployment of LLMs is possible over a variety of supperts, one of the most wide-spread one is the `transformers` library, developed by [HuggingFace](https://huggingface.co/) and supported by their extensive community model repository.
+While the deployment of LLMs is possible over a variety of supports, one of the most widespread ones is the `transformers` library, developed by [HuggingFace](https://huggingface.co/) and supported by their extensive community model repository.

 While the LLMs have been touted as universal tools ready for a variety of applications, their capabilities are, in fact, limited, and failure modes for specific applications are often impossible to anticipate (Anthropic).
 In this context, domain experts with minimal Machine Learning expertise and basic programming education find themselves attempting to debug LLM errors.
-One of the most valuable tools to achieve it historically has been the per-layer attention maps of LLMs, allowing to see which parts of the prompt and previously generated tokens the model focuses on when generating problematic content [StolfoMath2023], [templeton2024scaling].
+One of the most valuable tools to achieve it historically has been the per-layer attention maps of LLMs, allowing one to see which parts of the prompt and previously generated tokens the model focuses on when generating problematic content [StolfoMath2023], [templeton2024scaling].

 Unfortunately, such analysis is currently out of reach of novices to the LLM field, given that readily available attention